Vrolijk/OSDD/datadiode_hardware_setups.md

 ## Secure basic setup using mediaconverters and Y-cable.

 In this setup we used 2 TP-Link MC210CS single mode Gigabit mediaconverters, one single mode 50/50 splitter and an optional fiber filter for additional security.
+The main idea behind this setup is that we connect the TX to the RX on the sender and use the Y-cable to listen on the sender.
+Since there is no TX connected on the receiving mediaconverter data cannot flow back.

 <img src="img/OSDD_splitter_and_filter.png" width=300>